nicolasvancan/monvandb/diary/en/2_table_structures/1_serialize_objects_in_go.md

 }
 ```

 when reading data, the retrieved data would be the whole struct, and thinking about efficiency in storing and retrieving data, getting only what is required would be the best option, but not the easiest.
+I am not sure whether my first implementation will contain getting specific columns directly from the Data file.
+The direct path is to get all columns data and filter what you want afterwards, although it may bring to memory some undesired data that might be also huge.

 **Other Problem -- Tables are variables**